 Assuming your tacho is reading correct, just cruse along at 2.000 revs in 5th gear and see if you need to increase or decrease the speedometer.
 When you have verified the discrepancy, go back to you garage and remove your speedo.
-There are two nuts to undo at the back of the instrument before you take the whole unit out from the dash.
+There are two nuts to undo at the back of the instrument before you take the whole Jaeger unit out from the dash.
+OH, the early original Jaeger tacho has the trip km above the needle and the total under.
+Later Jaeger tachos had the total over the needle and the trip below.
+So you know if it is original.

 This is how I do it.
 The procedure is for the Jaeger instruments, common on AR Spiders.
-I have however not tried this on Veglia Borlettis, but I assume that they are much alike.
-Then just cool down and turn on some good music like Duane Eddy or Jerry Lee Lewis.
+I have however not tried this on Veglia Borlettis, but I know that they are very similar.
+Here is a good Pdf file abouthow to do it, a general description but very useful.

 Take a thin bladed knife and carefully press around the rear where the ring is crimped to seal.
 An ordinary screw driver will do too.
 Do not press too hard, 'cuz you do not want to stress the glass and crack it, oh no. Once the ring is pried far enough all around, the ring and glass will come off.
 Here's a photo of a dismantled speedo.